 Above the fold (ATF) is the portion of the page that is visible to a user immediately upon entering the page.
 Whatever is seen when scrolling down is below the fold (BTF).

 Another part of the UX is the call to action (CTA).
-The CTA is what encourages the user to take action, either through contacting the business, scheduling a free consultation, or buying the product.
+The CTA is what encourages the user to take action, either through contacting the business, scheduling a free consultation, ordering the service, or buying the product.

 The final page where the user submits contact details is known as the conversion page.
 UX goes hand in hand with conversion rate optimization (CRO).

 This is the next step of the process where you turn the visitor into a lead or customer.